fetacore/Infinitex/README.md

 7. Open formula module on math selection at simple.

 ## Roadmap:
+1. Either move to Semantic UI or Material UI beta for performance.
+2. React-Redux.
-1. Integration with cloud services for collaboration.
+3. Integration with cloud services for collaboration.